mrhenry/guidelines/GENERAL.md

 When you write code, you will understand it still a day after, maybe a week or a month after.
 But after a couple months, it's vague.

-Now imagine that you didn't even written that code.
+Now imagine that you didn't even written that code...

 Therefore it's important to make your code as readable & understandable as possible.

+Use describing variable names.
+Sometimes 10 lines of code is much more readable than that one cool fancy line you read about that will boost perfomance by a millivanillisecond.
 Adding comments where needed, even just to say that a parameter has to be boolean or a string, or sum up the cases in written language.
 It's maybe time consuming, but debugging misty code can kill kittens!

 Joh